 Unfortunately, the PF is not able to accept new Requests for counselling at the moment.

-Our waiting list is currently closed to new general requests, and we are no longer asking people to register their interest.
-It is likely to re-open in the next few weeks.
+Our waiting list is currently closed to new requests, and unfortunately is unlikely to re-open before the New Year.

 Due to huge demand, we will not be able to accept new applications for the foreseeable future.
 New enquirers are referred to the Resources pages on our website for information on other agencies and self-help guides.
 They are invited to follow us on Facebook and Twitter to be sure to get any new announcements.